The Queer Christian Women of the 2019 Grammys

 Kuney is not alone in finding inspiration in religion — artists like Prince, Drake, Kanye West, and Kendrick Lamar have all dedicated songs to their chosen deity, while Christian artists like Jennifer Knapp have tried to forge a paths as an openly gay musicians.
 But 2019 seems to be ripe with music tinged with religion and sexual identity — at least where the Grammys are concerned.

 Tiffany Gouché is also up for a Grammy this year — and, like Kuney, she is both queer and Christian.
-She wrote and produced Lalah Anthony’s album Honestly, which is nominated for Best R&B album.
-Anthony is also up for Best R&B performance for the track “Y O Y.”
+She wrote and produced Lalah Hathaway’s album Honestly, which is nominated for Best R&B album.
+Hathaway is also up for Best R&B performance for the track “Y O Y.”

 Gouché has been writing songs for as long as she’s known she was queer, and growing up in a very religious household was certainly a struggle that helped shape her narrative.
 “I’ve dealt with a lot of trauma and a lot of rejection and isolation within my upbringing with being Christian,” she tells TIDAL.
 “But I’ve dealt with it and I realized that it really has nothing to do with me. … We’re all individuals and we have purpose and once you find that you have that, it’s easier to walk and not try to box yourself in.”